A crown is a covering that encases the entire tooth surface restoring it to its original shape and size.

 - Tooth has a Root Canal

-You will be given home care instructions and encouraged to have regular dental visits to check your new crown.
+You will be given home care instructions and encouraged to have regular dental visits to check your

 Back to Procedures